BirajBuddhacharya/RiskVision/README.md

    - View your risk assessment results.

 5. Access the Streamlit dashboard:
-   - Open a new terminal window (keeping the previous terminal running).
+   - keeping the previous terminal running.
-   - Run the Streamlit app in the container:
-     ```bash
-     docker-compose run riskvision bash -c "cd streamlit && streamlit run app.py"
-     ```
    - Access the dashboard at `http://localhost:8501`.

 ### Direct Installation (without Docker)